 When preparing for your interview, it’s important to consider that asking questions can be just as important as answering them.
 These questions you ask can be a strong reflection on you as a candidate – so it’s well worth preparing 1 or 2 for your interviewer as well.
 Here are our top three questions to ask:

-1. “What are the next steps in the hiring process?”– often a good closing question, demonstrating that you’re keen to progress and confident that you’re a credible candidate.
-Often candidates will ask “when am I likely to hear” which can come across a little pushy – a broader question on the process demonstrates an understanding that recruitment can be tricky and that you’re willing to be flexible to that.
+1. “What are the next steps in the hiring process?”– Often a good closing question, demonstrating that you’re keen to progress and confident that you’re a credible candidate.
+Often candidates will ask “when am I likely to hear” which can come across a little pushy, broadening the question not only shows you understand the recruitment process but that you’re flexible to it as well.

-2. “What are the typical career paths for those that succeed in this role?”– this question demonstrates that you are ambitious for a bright future beyond this role, but that you understand the importance of earning that – ie succeeding in this job first.
+2. “What do the typical career paths for those that succeed in this role look like?”– Asking about the future shows that you’re ambitious and keen to progress, but that you understand the importance of earning that – for example succeeding in this job first.

-3. “What do you see as the key deliverables for the successful candidate in the first 6 months?”– shows that you’re enthusiastic and keen to start planning how you’re going to succeed in the role.
+3. “Within the first 6 months are there key deliverables that can be expected from the successful candidate?”– Shows that you’re enthusiastic and already in the mind-set to start planning how you’re going to succeed in the role.

-5. “What are the hours like”– there’s a risk of coming across as uncommitted if you’re already worrying about working long hours before you’ve been offered the job!
+2. “What are the hours like”– This question can send up a red flag about your level of commitment.
+You don’t want to give the impression that you’re worried about working long hours before you’ve been offered the job!

-Top tip – while your interview is important and will be prevalent in your mind remember that this is just one part of the application process.
-Make sure you balance your time and allocate sufficient time to preparing for your assessment centre day and psychometric tests.
-Remember numerical reasoning tests and verbal reasoning tests are the psychometric tests most commonly used by employers so it’s important to focus on these types of tests.
+The interview is a crucial element to the application process, but it’s not the only element to prepare for.
+Make sure you take a balanced approach to managing your preparation time across getting ready for your assessment day and taking your psychometric tests.
+Remember numerical reasoning tests and verbal reasoning tests are the psychometric tests most commonly used by employers so it’s important to focus on these types of tests